zacharyelston/RedmineMCP/README.md

 - `credentials.yaml`: Contains sensitive information (API keys)
 - `manifest.yaml`: Contains application metadata and default configurations

+### Developer Diary

+For in-depth information about the project's evolution, technical challenges, and best practices, see the [Developer Diary](DEVELOPER_DIARY.md).
+This document contains valuable insights and lessons learned during development.

 ### Test Mode

 The application supports a test mode that simulates Redmine and LLM functionality without requiring actual connections to these services.
 This is useful for development and testing.